-As an institute Wittenborg believes that, whether a student has an academic focus on research or a practical focus on applied science, our education should be closely related to the reality of the changing world and society around us, and that the business studies we offer students be linked in every way possible to the real life of business and organisations in an international and often global context.
+As an institute we believe that, whether a student has an academic focus on research or a practical focus on applied sciences, our education should be closely related to the reality of the changing world and society around us, and that the business studies we offer students be linked in every way possible to the real life of business and organisations in an international and often global context.

 The development of skills, competencies and knowledge never stops.
-Wittenborgbelieves that its undergraduate students should be introduced to postgraduate study that can lead to a master's programme.
-Master's students are also stimulated to develop as far as they can, sowing the seeds for more learning.
+Wittenborg believes that its undergraduate students should be introduced to postgraduate study that can lead to a master's programme.
+Its master's students are also stimulated to develop as far as they can, sowing the seeds for more learning.
 Learning is a lifelong activity that Wittenborg students will appreciate as a highly valuable asset to their careers.

-Wittenborg's philosophy is to simulate real life in its approach to education, providing a differentiated programme with traditional knowledge-based teaching, combined with a development of skills and competencies leading to a vocational training situation, in which students can discover their strengths and weaknesses, build on the former and improve the latter.
+Wittenborg's philosophy is to simulate real life in its approach to education, providing a differentiated programme with traditional knowledge-based teaching combined with a development of skills and competencies, leading to a vocational-training situation in which students can discover their strengths and weaknesses, building on the former and improving the latter.

-- Wittenborg students will learn to identify the environment they are in and adapt accordingly. - Wittenborg students will learn to say what they do and do what they say.
+- Wittenborg students will learn to identify the environment they are in and adapt accordingly. - Wittenborg students will learn to say what they do, and do what they say.

-OUR PHILOSOPHY IN AN EBA CONTEXT
+OUR PHILOSOPHY IN A BACHELOR CONTEXT

-Undergraduate students will discover that the school becomes less "school" and more business-like in its environment as they progress through their studies.
-Students in the first phase can feel at home with the traditional teacher-centred and book-based approach to the modules.
+Bachelor of Business Administration undergraduate students will discover that the school becomes less "school" and more business-like in its environment, as they progress through their studies.
+Students in the first phase can feel at home with the traditional teacher centred and book-based approach to the modules.
 As they progress through the curriculum there is more focus on project work and working in groups.